mirzu/headless-training-book/1_0-introduction-to-headless-drupal.md

 - API Documentation strategy & implementation

 ### Patterns
-For an in depth look at these topics you should check out Mike Minecki's talk this weekend, [Headless Drupal Architecture Patterns](http://nyccamp.org/session/headless-drupal-architecture-patterns)

 - Cache & Theme
 - Client Side templating
 - Static Site Generator